-This Geoguide presents a recommended standard of good practice for the maintenance of man-made slopes and retaining walls, disturbed terrain features and natural terrain hazard mitigation measures.
-It is aimed primarily at the engineering profession, but it will be of use to other parties concerned with slopes and retaining walls maintenance.
+This Geoguide presents a recommended standard of good practice for the maintenance of man-made slopes and retaining walls, as well as natural terrain hazard mitigation measures, in Hong Kong.
+It is aimed primarily at the engineering profession, but it will be of use to other parties concerned with the maintenance of slopes, retaining walls and natural terrain hazard mitigation measures.

-The standards for the maintenance of slopes in Hong Kong was first given in the second edition of the Geotechnical Manual for Slopes published in 1984.
+The standards for slope maintenance in Hong Kong were first detailed in the second edition of the Geotechnical Manual for Slopes published in 1984.
 They were later updated and expanded to produce the first edition of this Geoguide in 1995.
+It has since been continuously updated to keep up with knowledge and experience accrued from systematic landslide investigations, the expansion of slope safety efforts from dealing with landslide risk posed by man-made slopes and retaining walls to mitigating natural terrain landslide hazards, and relevant advances in engineering technology.